 Sarcoidosis is a disease that forms round spots called granulomas in organs in the body.
 The most common places they form are in the lungs and lymph nodes.

-Inflammation is a normal part of how the body acts toward an infection or injury.
-However, the inflammation should pass once the area has healed.
-With sarcoidosis the inflammation does not pass.
-The cells that cause the inflammation stay and cause granulomas.
-It is not clear why this happens.
-An infection or exposure to a toxin in the environment may trigger the change.
+Inflammation is how the body acts toward an infection or injury.
+It should go away when you are healed.
+It does not pass in people with sarcoidosis.
+The cells that cause it stay and cause granulomas.
+It is not known why this happens.
+It may be due to genetics or the environment.

 Copyright © Nucleus Medical Media, Inc.

 You will be asked about your symptoms and health history.
 A physical exam will be done.

 A biopsy may be done to look for granulomas.

 Images may be taken to view your lungs and lymph nodes.
 This can be done with